 The Royal Berkshire Hospital Radiology Service provides state-of-the-art medical imaging for the diagnosis and treatment of a wide range of medical conditions.
 The department provides diagnostic imaging services in four key locations:

 Radiology is a medical specialty that uses imaging to diagnose and treat diseases seen within the body.
 Radiographers and Radiologists use a variety of imaging techniques such as X-ray, ultrasound, Computed Tomography (CT), and Magnetic Resonance Imaging (MRI) to diagnose and/or treat diseases.
 Interventional Radiology is the performance of minimally invasive medical procedures under the guidance of imaging technologies.
 The identification and monitoring of diseases, skeletal and soft tissue abnormalities and trauma are the major focus of diagnostic radiography.

-A radiologist is a specially trained doctor who interprets diagnostic imaging to guide the management of disease.
-If you have an interventional procedure (such as an angiogram or biopsy) a specially trained radiologist called an interventional radiologist will perform the procedure.
+A Radiologist is a specially trained doctor who interprets diagnostic imaging to guide the treatment and management of disease.
+If you have an interventional procedure (such as an angiogram or biopsy) a specially trained Radiologist called an Interventional Radiologist will perform the procedure.
 Radiologists provide a scan report which is then sent to your doctor.

-A diagnostic radiographer is a person who has been trained to take your X-ray or perform your MRI or CT scan.
-If trained to perform an ultrasound a radiographer is known as a sonographer.
-Radiographers also support a radiologist in performing interventional procedures.
+A Diagnostic Radiographer is a healthcare professional who has been trained to take your X-ray or perform your MRI or CT scan.
+Radiographers also support a Radiologist in performing interventional procedures.

-Diagnostic radiographers employ a range of techniques to produce high quality images to diagnose disease.
-Some radiographers are also trained to provide reports on X-ray imaging or to undertake a range of interventional procedures
+Diagnostic Radiographers employ a range of techniques to produce high quality images to diagnose disease.
+Advanced practice Radiographers are also trained to provide reports on X-ray imaging or to undertake a range of interventional procedures

-Techniques that do not use ionising radiation are:
+Imaging techniques that do not use ionising radiation include: